billbudge/WebEditorFramework/examples/functioncharts/README.md

 1. We use the adpater to implement two pivot selection algorithms.
 1. The adapter is useful since it implements 'swap', and the pivot functions in general swap the selected pivot with the element at 'lo'.
-1. We implement a random pivot, and "median of 3" pivot, intended to make the pathological quicksort behavior much less likely.
+1. We implement a random pivot 'rnd', and "median of 3" pivot 'mO3', intended to make the pathological quicksort behavior much less likely.

 Code fragment for Median of the 3 elements at 'lo', 'mid', and 'hi'.
 ```ts